Task 4: Delete Posts

 - The

-function is a helper function that creates a “store”.
+createfunction is a helper function that creates a “store”.
 A store is a React hook where we can put anything in it: primitives, objects, and functions.
 We keep the app (global) state in the store along with the operations that modify it.
 We call those operations “actions”. - Note that the

-type, which represents our app's global state, currently only contains an array of posts.
+Statetype, which represents our app's global state, currently only contains an array of posts.
 Later on, additional variables will be added to store comments, likes, and other data.
 Currently, there are only two actions: setting the posts and deleting a post.
 More actions will be added in the future. - In Zustand, like with React

-middleware that makes this easier by allowing us to modify the state using mutable syntax while still returning an immutable copy of the state.
+useState, we need to update the state immutably.
+This means that if we want to change an entry in an array for instance, we must return a new array with the modified entry rather than modifying the existing array directly.
+Zustand provides animmermiddleware that makes this easier by allowing us to modify the state using mutable syntax while still returning an immutable copy of the state.
 This ensures that the state is updated correctly and that React re-renders only the components that depend on the changed state. - The

-function is used to retrieve the current state.
+setandgetfunctions are used in the Zustand store to modify and retrieve the global state, respectively.
+Thesetfunction is used to modify the state by passing in an object that describes the changes we want to make.
+Thegetfunction is used to retrieve the current state.
 These functions work together to allow us to manage the state of our application in a simple and efficient way.

 -